Skip to content

 DAOS pool is a physically allocated dedicated storage space for your project.

-Email [email protected] to request a DAOS pool with the following information.
+Email [email protected] to request a DAOS pool with the following information:

-- Project Name
+• Project Name

-- Alcf User Names
+• ALCF User Names

-- Total Space requested (typically 100 TBs++)
+• Total Space requested (typically 100 TBs++)

-- Justification
+• Justification

-- Preferred pool name
+• Preferred pool name

 Note

-This is an initial test DAOS configuration and as such, any data on the DAOS system will envtually be deleted when the configuration is changed into a larger system.
+This is an initial test DAOS configuration and as such, any data on the DAOS system will eventually be deleted when the configuration is changed into a larger system.
 Warning will be given before the system is wiped to allow time for users to move any important data off.

 Modules

-module when using DAOS.
+Please load the daos module when using DAOS.
 This should be done on the login node (UAN) or in the compute node (jobscript):

 Pool